Hangor-class submarine: Progress

 Following Xi Jinping's visit to Pakistan in 2015, the Pakistani Navy signed a deal with China Shipbuilding & Offshore International Co. to produce 8 Hangor-II-class submarines for its fleet.
 Four ships were to be built by Wuchang Shipbuilding Industry Group (WSIG) in Wuhan, China.
 The other four were to be built by Karachi Shipyard & Engineering Works in Pakistan by means of technological transfer.
 Publications from the U.S. Naval Institute indicate that Jinnah Naval Base is likely to be used in the future to house some or all of these vessels.

 The construction progress of the eight vessels was never revealed by the PN or the CSIC.
 Though the initial timetable called for completion of all ships between 2022 and 2028, it was announced in 2016 that four ships would be launched between 2022 and 2023, with the final four ships being completed by 2028.
 Production was stalled, though, by the refusal of Germany in the early 2020s to provide end-use certification approval for the installation of Rolls Royce MTU396 diesel engines needed to operate the vessels at full capacity.
 German authorities in March 2022 cited an arms embargo imposed on the PRC in the aftermath of the 1989 Tiananmen Square Massacre in their decision to restrict the export of retrofitted engines to shipbuilding companies producing subs for the Thai and Pakistani Navies, though notably not for Chinese domestic manufacturers.

 In December 2021, in a rare public announcement on the progress of the project, KSEW announced that it had conducted a steel-cutting ceremony for the Tasnim, the first submarine of its batch.
 The keel for the Tasnim was laid nearly a year later in December 2022.

 In October 2023, Thai officials exited a $400 million deal signed in 2017 with the Chinese to purchase variants of the Yuan-class S26T, citing doubts about the reliability of Chinese variants on the MTU design (though they later agreed to continue).
 The Thai order was due prior to the Pakistanis', meaning that its cancellation freed up factors of production for the Pakistanis who, in contrast, were willing to retrofit their ships with Chinese CHD 620 diesel engines.
 The first submarine was launched at Wuchang's Shuangliu Base on 26 April 2024, with Admiral Naveed Ashraf of the Pakistan Navy serving as Chief Guest in attendance.

-A 'very low frequency' (VLF) station in Sindh Province, commissioned as PNS Hameed, has been funded by the Pakistani military to facilitate secure submarine communications as well.
+A very low frequency (VLF) station in the Pakistani province of Sindh, commissioned as PNS Hameed, was funded by the Pakistan Navy to facilitate secure submarine communications which are vital for successful submarine missions.

 Three of the submarines have already been constructed and launched in China, and in an interview with Chinese state media, Pakistan's naval chief, Admiral Naveed Ashraf, said that the first batch of Hangor-class submarines will enter active service with the Pakistan Navy in 2026.